redhat-openshift-ecosystem/operator-pipelines/docs/users/community-operators-troubleshooting.md

 ### <a id="merge-pr"></a>merge-pr
 If operator hosted pipeline fails at this task with the error message: `Pull request Auto merge is not allowed for this repository (enablePullRequestAutoMerge)` then re-trigger the pipeline by running command `/pipeline restart operator-hosted-pipeline`.

-Another Failure at this step may happen if the pull request is a draft, convert the draft to a pull request and then retry.
-If this problem persists at this step, contact Red Hat Support.
+Another Failures at this stage are rare.
+To diagnose the issue, review the pipeline logs linked in the PipelineRun summary within the PR.
+If the logs don’t clarify the problem, feel free to ask for assistance in the PR comments.
+Maintainers will assist in identifying and resolving the issue.

 ### <a id="link-pull-request-with-merged-status"></a>link-pull-request-with-merged-status
 Failures at this stage are rare.
 To diagnose the issue, review the pipeline logs linked in the PipelineRun summary within the PR.
 If the logs don’t clarify the problem, feel free to ask for assistance in the PR comments.
 Maintainers will assist in identifying and resolving the issue.